hidecode221b/Radia/readme_mac_python.md

 If **permission denied** error appears, add `sudo` in front of `python setup.py install` or delete folders previously created with password.

+In this method, I found an issue on the module installation in python environment such as numpy, matplotlib, etc. Even though the module can be installed in pip, radia code does not recognize these modules.

 #### Virtual environment